-We therefore advocate for government policy to be guided by the six principles of food sovereignty: that food is produced for people (not profit), that food systems are localised, that control is centred locally, that food providers are valued, that skills and knowledge are valued and developed, and that food production works with nature and not against it.
-In 2021 we advised Henry Dimbleby and his team on the National Food Strategy, and will continue to inform the White Paper team on the importance of promoting agroecology and food sovereignty in the forthcoming Food Bill.
+We advocate for government policy and legislation to be grounded in a fundamental Right to Food, and to be guided by the six principles of food sovereignty: that food is produced for people, not profit; that food systems operate on a local and regional scale where possible; that control is centred in the hands of local communities; that food producers, farmers and growers are valued; that land-based skills and knowledge are nurtured and developed; and that food production works with nature and not against it.